EdwinTG1/-Volatility-Forecasting-Risk-Management-System-/README.md

 Usage
 1. Run the Notebook Execute volatility_risk.ipynb.
 The notebook is self-contained and proceeds through the following steps:
-  a.
-Data Loading: Loads AAPL data and filters for the 2015-2025 regime.
+- Data Loading: Loads AAPL data and filters for the 2015-2025 regime.
-  b.
-GARCH Modelling: Fits statistical benchmarks and runs rolling forecasts.
+- GARCH Modelling: Fits statistical benchmarks and runs rolling forecasts.
-  c.
-XGBoost Training: Generates intraday features, lags data, tunes hyperparameters, and predicts.
+- XGBoost Training: Generates intraday features, lags data, tunes hyperparameters, and predicts.
-  d.
-Evaluation: Calculates RMSE, MAPE, and visualizes forecasts.
+- Evaluation: Calculates RMSE, MAPE, and visualizes forecasts.
-  e.
-Risk Engine: Computes VaR/ES and generates breach plots.
+- Risk Engine: Computes VaR/ES and generates breach plots.
-  f.
-Strategy: Backtests the Volatility Targeting logic.
+- Strategy: Backtests the Volatility Targeting logic.

 2. Data Source
 Ensure AAPL.csv (or AAPL1.csv) is placed in the correct directory path specified in the notebook.